The CLARITY Study

 CLARITY is a multipronged U.S. federal government research program designed to assess the potential health effects of long-term exposure to bisphenol A (BPA.)
 The key element of the program — the Core Study — is the largest study every conducted on BPA and has been undertaken by expert scientists at a U.S. Food and Drug Administration (FDA) laboratory.
 The results of the Core Study were released on September 28, 2018 in a final report from the U.S. National Toxicology Program (NTP).

-What are the key results of the CLARITY Core Study?
+What are the key results of the CLARITY Core Study on BPA?

 The study’s Principal Investigator stated in a recent webinar which the study results were discussed in detail that, “BPA did not elicit clear, biologically plausible, adverse effects …” at levels even remotely close to typical consumer exposure levels.